OlegWock/webpack-react-web-extension-template/README.md

 ### Contentscripts

 Contentscripts are discovered automatically (just like pages) and compiled into `contentscripts` folder in dist.
 You, however, need to manually adjust manifest to enable your contentscript for desired web-site.
-Don't forget to include common chunks there too (see example for `example.com` site in manifest). **If you added contentscript to manifest, but nothing happens on site (no error) – most likely you forgot to include common chunks.**

 ### Components and utils

 These folders are for shared code.
 You can organize them in any structure to your liking.
-Code from `components` will go into `ui` common chunk and code from `utils` into `other` chunk.

 ### Assets

 Content of this folder will be copied without any processing.
-However, if you import any file from this folder in your code it will be replaced with call to `chrome.runtime.getURL`, so you can use it in directly as `src` of image for example.
+However, if you import any file from this folder in your code it will be replaced with call to `chrome.runtime.getURL`, so you can use it directly as `src` of image for example.
 If you need to get asset's content, you can use fetch to load assets from URL.
 See examples in [`components/AnnoyingPopup/index.tsx`](src/components/AnnoyingPopup/index.tsx).

 ### Raw imports

 It's possible to import content of any file directly, without any processing.
-This way content will be emedded directly into `other` common chunk.
+This way content will be emedded directly into javascript file.
 Just add `?raw` to any import and

 ```js
 import txtContent from '@assets/test.txt?raw';